bytebase/bytebase.com-old/content/docs/batch-change/multi-tenant-change.md

 title: Change Databases from Multiple Tenants
 ---

-Bytebase allows your to change **a collection of databases with identical schemas**, these databases are often referred as [tenant databases](/docs/concepts/tenant-database).
+Bytebase allows you to change **a collection of databases with identical schemas**, these databases are often referred as [tenant databases](/docs/concepts/tenant-database).

 Typical scenarios of tenant databases are: